 Some other honorable mentions are Nuke Studio for high-end Com[positing and 3D Compositing, Fusion 8 for particle generation and 3D compositing too, Apple Motion for quick motion projects along with the creation of FCPX Template, even the graphics for videos, Cinema 4D for better 3D Animation, 3D Modeling, finally, Maya for a cut to edge 3D Modeling, 3D Animation and texturing.

-Worst case scenario -- you dont know their tool, in that case, tell them that nobody in this entire world knows everything.
-So, there’s always a bright start to everything, and let that be this moment for his fresh start to your new tool.
-One can learn anything with the passage of no time
+Worst case scenario -- you don't know their tool.
+In that case, tell them that nobody in this entire world knows everything.
+So, there’s always time to learn something new and let this be the moment for your fresh start to a new tool.
+With the right motivation and zeal, one can learn anything in no time.

 You can also tell them that you have hands-on some other tools too.